transcrobes/wikiextract/README.md

 ## Installation

-The script may be invoked directly:

-    python -m wikiextract.WikiExtractor

 however it can also be installed from `PyPi` by doing:

     pip install wikiextract

-or locally with:

-    (sudo) python setup.py install
+The script may be invoked directly:

+    python -m wikiextract.extractor

 ## Usage

-### Wikiextractor
+### wikiextract

-The script is invoked with a Wikipedia dump file as an argument:
+The programme may be invoked from the project root directory with a Wikipedia dump file as an argument:

-    python -m wikiextract.WikiExtractor <Wikipedia dump file>
+    python -m src.wikiextract.extractor <Wikipedia dump file>

+You can download dump files from https://dumps.wikimedia.org (for example for Chinese https://dumps.wikimedia.org/zhwiki/latest/zhwiki-latest-pages-articles.xml.bz2)

-The output is stored in several files of similar size in a given directory.
+The output is stored in several files of similar size in a directory supplied to the programme.
-Each file will contains several documents in this [document format](wiki/File-Format).

-    usage: WikiExtractor.py [-h] [-o OUTPUT] [-b n[KMG]] [-c] [--html] [-l] [-s] [--lists] [-ns ns1,ns2]
+    usage: extractor.py [-h] [-o OUTPUT] [-b n[KMG]] [-c] [--html] [-l] [-s] [--lists] [-ns ns1,ns2]
                             [--templates TEMPLATES] [--no-templates] [-r]
                             [--min_text_length MIN_TEXT_LENGTH]